amengel/amengel.github.io/index.md

 In my dissertation project I argue that the conventional wisdom in political science, where early-learned racial beliefs consistently explain political views, powerfully shaping partisan loyalties and political decision-making through adulthood, is incomplete.
 Instead, I show through a mixed-methods approach that today’s polarized political environment can make Whites’ partisan ties a potent influence on attitudes about race and racial groups.
 Changes in the political context shift causal dynamics in ways current theorizing ignores.<br />

-Methodologically I am interested in questions related to linking theoretical constructs with empirical measures, using latent variable models to evaluate and refine measures of attitudes and identities.
+Methodologically I am interested in questions related to linking theoretical constructs with empirical measures and I use latent variable models to evaluate and refine measures of attitudes and identities.

 ## Contact